lijiakaijun/lijiakaijun/README.md

 I am a Chinese.
 Now I am a middle school student in Foshan but I was graduated.

-In September I will go to a High school or vocational high school.
+In September I will go to a vocational high school.
+Wish me luck! 😊

 <br />